apache/spark/docs/graphx-programming-guide.md

 # Graph Builders
 <a name="graph_builders"></a>

 GraphX provides several ways of building a graph from a collection of vertices and edges in an RDD or on disk.
 None of the graph builders repartitions the graph's edges by default; instead, edges are left in their default partitions (such as their original blocks in HDFS). [`Graph.groupEdges`][Graph.groupEdges] requires the graph to be repartitioned because it assumes identical edges will be colocated on the same partition, so you must call [`Graph.partitionBy`][Graph.partitionBy] before calling `groupEdges`.
+However, note that `Graph.partitionBy` is broken in Spark 1.0.0 due to [SPARK-1931](https://issues.apache.org/jira/browse/SPARK-1931); see the [suggested workarounds](#partitionBy_workaround) above.

 {% highlight scala %}
 object GraphLoader {